adinathgorakhdubile/ReconX/README.md

 ReconX is built to streamline and automate reconnaissance workflows commonly used in **penetration testing and bug bounty engagements**.

-Rather than acting as a simple wrapper around existing tools, ReconX implements **service-aware logic**, **parallel execution**, and **mode-based behavior** to closely mirror real-world offensive security methodology.
+Rather than acting as a simple wrapper around existing tools, ReconX implements **service-aware logic**, **parallel execution**, and **mode-based behavior** to closely mirror real-world offensive security practices.

 ---